Gleyber Torres Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 24th in the league with a collective 8.3 strikeouts per nine innings.
+- The Angels pitching staff ranks 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Angels' 3.62 team ERA ranks ninth among all MLB pitching staffs.
+- The Angels have the ninth-ranked team ERA among all league pitching staffs (3.53).

-- Angels pitchers combine to surrender the sixth-fewest home runs in baseball (14 total, 0.8 per game).
+- Angels pitchers combine to allow 15 home runs (0.8 per game), the seventh-fewest in the league.

-- Canning (0-0) gets the starting nod for the Angels, his second this season.
+- Sandoval gets the start for the Angels, his fourth of the season.
+He is 1-0 with a 1.23 ERA and 10 strikeouts in 14 2/3 innings pitched.

-- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the New York Yankees while giving up hits.
+- His most recent appearance came in relief on Wednesday when the lefty tossed 2/3 innings against the New York Yankees while giving up hits.

+- The 26-year-old has an ERA of 1.23, with 6.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.